Purslane

 Cooked as a Vegetable

-Dosage: 1-2 cups cooked daily
+Dosage: 1-2 cups of cooked purslane several times per week

 BUY ON AMAZON — Link Coming Soon